btihen/btihen_dev/content/posts/ruby/rails_7_1_api_exploration/index.md

 we see significant improvements:
 - queries from over 100 down to 4 (that won't grow)
-- response time from 260ms down to 60ms (that won't grow much)
+- response time from 450ms down to 250ms (that won't grow much as we add records)

 Here is the log/proof.
 ```log